 We rely on third-party vendors, including data center and bandwidth providers.
 Any disruption in the network access or co-location services, which are the services that house and provide Internet access to our servers, provided by these third-party providers or any failure of these third-party providers to handle current or higher volumes of use could significantly harm our business.
 Any financial or other difficulties our providers face may have negative effects on our business, the nature and extent of which we cannot predict.
 We exercise little control over these third-party vendors, which increases our vulnerability to problems with the services they provide.
 We also license technology and related databases from third parties to facilitate elements of our e-commerce platform.
 We have experienced and expect to continue to experience interruptions and delays in service and availability for these elements.
 Any errors, failures, interruptions or delays experienced in connection with these third-party technologies could negatively impact our relationship with our customers and adversely affect our business.
 Our systems also heavily depend on the availability of electricity, which also comes from third-party providers.
-If we were to experience a major power outage, we would have to rely on back-up generators.
-These back-up generators may not operate properly through a major power outage, and their fuel supply could also be inadequate during a major power outage.
+If we were to experience a major power outage, and their fuel supply could also be inadequate during a major power outage.
 Information systems such as ours may be disrupted by even brief power outages, or by the fluctuations in power resulting from switches to and from backup generators.
 This could disrupt our business and cause us to lose customers.